ndgigliotti/holy-diver/README.rst

     default_config = {
         "database": {
             "host": "impala.megacorp.com", # Will be overridden
-            "database.port": 21050, # Will be overridden
+            "port": 21050, # Will be overridden
-            "database.auth_method": "LDAP", # Not present in the config data }
+            "auth_method": "LDAP", # Not present in the config data }
     }
     config_data = {"database": {"host": "localhost", "port": 5432}}